etsangsplk/malicious-nodes/documentation/planning.md

 ## Node ideas

-We have come up with X ideas for malicious nodes:
+We have come up with 14 ideas for malicious nodes currently.
+Each node will have its own Github issue and directory with a README.

 * Non-market prioritization
 * Byzantine attack